wp-plugins/yet-another-stars-rating/readme.txt

 = Importing data from gd star rating =
 If you're using gd-star-rating, YASR is the plugin for you!
 You can import from gd-star-rating "overall_rating", "visitor_votes" and all the multisets with their respective score.
 Once YASR is installed you just have to go to "Settings" -> "Yet Another Stars Rating: Settings" and start the import (last box at the bottom).
 This operation can take some time, don't stop it!
-Once it's done you just need to replace the gd-star-rating's shorttags with the YASR tags.
+Once it's done you just need to replace the gd-star-rating's shortcode with the YASR tags.
 If with gd-star-rating you're using a different number of stars from the default of 5, YASR will automatically convert all the scores in a range from 1 to 5.